Anabaptist theology: Baptism

+A Philadelphia Anabaptist Immersion during a Storm, Pavel Petrovich Svinin, ca. 1811-13.

 The Anabaptist view of baptism is one of its outstanding features.
 In their view, baptism was reserved for repentant believers who were aware that their sins had been forgiven, not unknowing infants.
 In this view they defied both the Roman Catholic Church and the Protestant Reformers.
-In addition, Anabaptists rejected all Roman Catholic and Magisterial Protestant (Lutheran, Anglican and Reformed) baptism as invalid.
+In addition, Anabaptists rejected all Roman Catholic and Magisterial Protestant baptism as invalid.
 They therefore re-baptized those whom they regarded as not having received any Christian initiation at all, and claimed that their baptism after profession of faith was the recipient's first legitimate baptism.
 Reportedly, one of the first adult baptisms of the Reformation was publicly performed in Zürich, Switzerland, in January 1525.
-According to the Schleitheim Confession (1527):
+According to the Schleitheim Confession (1527), baptism is strictly for those who have learned repentance, excluding the practice of infant baptism.

-Baptism shall be given to all those who have learned repentance and amendment of life, and who believe truly that their sins are taken away by Christ, and to all those who walk in the resurrection of Jesus Christ, and wish to be buried with Him in death, so that they may be resurrected with Him and to all those who with this significance request it (baptism) of us and demand it for themselves.
-This excludes all infant baptism, the highest and chief abomination of the Pope.
-In this you have the foundation and testimony of the apostles.
-Matt.
-28, Mark 16, Acts 2, 8, 16, 19.